Keibert Ruiz Player Props: Nationals vs. Rangers

-Keibert Ruiz, with a slugging percentage of .238 in his past 10 games -- including one home run -- will be in action for the Washington Nationals against the Texas Rangers, with Cody Bradford on the hill, July 7 at 7:05 PM ET.
+On Saturday, Keibert Ruiz (.186 on-base percentage in past 10 games, 97 points below season-long percentage) and the Washington Nationals play the Texas Rangers, whose starting pitcher will be Andrew Heaney.
+First pitch is at 4:05 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Reds.
+He had a hitless performance in his most recent game (0-for-5) against the Reds.

 Keibert Ruiz Game Info & Props vs. the Rangers